-AI visibility report for Tailscale
+AI visibility report

-Vertical: Developer Tunnels & Localhost Ingress
+Tailscale ranks #4 in Developer Tunnels & Localhost Ingress AI search.

 Top-3 citations across 125 prompt × platform pairs